FredHutch/easybuild-life-sciences/README.md

 `$ eb --version  `
 `This is EasyBuild 2.3.0 (framework: 2.3.0, easyblocks: 2.3.0) on host rhino-d.  `

+*Note - you should always use the newest version of EasyBuild that has been built as easyconfigs are distributed with EB.
 ---

 # Step-By-Step Build a package